therobot/infisical-opentofu-post/README.md

 ---
-title: "Managing secrets with Infisical and Open Tofu"
+title: "Managing secrets with Infisical and OpenTofu"
 date: 2025-02-27
 author: "Jacobo García"
 ---